-Enroll to file and pay electronically: Visit the Department's website at floridarevenue.com.
+Enroll to file and pay electronically: Visit floridarevenue.com/taxes/eEnroll.
 After you complete your electronic enrollment, additional information about electronic filing will be sent to you.

 Vendor software: You may purchase software from a software vendor to file and pay sales and use tax electronically.
 While you may use purchased software to file your sales and use tax electronically, you may not use software to create paper (alternative or substitute) returns to file with the Department.
 If you use vendor software to prepare a "tax calculation worksheet," do not file the worksheet with the Department as a tax return.
 To ensure proper credit to your account, be sure to transfer information from the worksheet to your personalized return.